 - The Legal Address and Headquarters addresses (Which may be the same)

 - Date of last update of the stored information

 - Optionally additional information if the LEI is DUPLICATED or ANNULLED or the Legal Entity is MERGED or RETIRED.

-Can you provide a simple summary of the process I need to follow?
+Can you provide a simple summary of the LEI application process?